-What is training?
+What is the goal of training?
 Is it getting people to do the right job at the right time for the right reason?
-That’s leadership.
-If you’re tasked with training the people in your company, you’ve been chosen for the most important role.
+That’s also leadership.
+If you’re tasked with fleet training the people in your company, you’ve been chosen for the most important role.
 Trainers are leaders of the hearts, minds and bodies responsible for moving the business forward.
 And as a leader, you need to pick the best online fleet driver training to multiply your impact.

 ITI specializes in training for the road.
 We're best known for our online truck driver training.
 But we also offer defensive driving options for straight-truck drivers, delivery vans, work trucks and sedan drivers.

 The values for each stay the same for all our fleet driver training: vigilance, patience, professionalism.

 The key to a well-run company?
 People who know what they’re supposed to do, and are motivated to do it.
 Custom training ensures your people know the secret sauce.
 And by virtue of having such good training, they’re more motivated because the quality shows they’re on a winning team.

 If you operate in one of the specialized segments in our industry, you know that generalized training doesn’t cut it.
 You need to work with a company who knows fleet risk management and training inside and out.